brainstormforce/header-footer-elementor/readme.txt

 = 1.0.2 =
 - New: Added support for the OceanWP Theme.
 - Fix: Load the elementor header assets corectly in header.
 This fixes header looking different just when loading the page as previously Elementor would load it's CSS in the footer.
-- Introduced helper functions for rendering and checking the headers to make it simpler to integrate HFE with more themes, Tutorials coming very soon!
+- Introduced helper functions for rendering and checking the headers to make it simpler to integrate HFE with more themes.

 = 1.0.1 =
 - New: Added support for the <a href="https://wpastra.com/?utm_source=wp-repo&utm_campaign=bb-header-footer&utm_medium=description">Astra</a> WordPress theme - The Fastest, Most Lightweight &amp; Customizable WordPress Theme.